jsmaskeen/os-notes/3_limited_direct_execution.md

 **Problem:** What if an interrupt occurs while the OS is already handling an interrupt?

 **Solution:** The OS often **disables interrupts** during interrupt processing.
 This ensures that when one interrupt is being handled, no other one will be delivered to the CPU, preventing race conditions.
+If another interrupt occurs while interrupts are disabled, most hardware will either queue (or latch) the interrupt so it can be delivered once interrupts are re-enabled, or simply remember that an interrupt occurred and deliver it later.
+The exact behavior depends on the hardware architecture.